 - Fresh Mango – Feel free to swap in frozen mango chunks.
 Also, if you hate pitting them, try Ataulfo (a.k.a. honey) mangoes because they have a super slim seed that makes them easier to cut.

 - Frozen Pineapple – Fresh pineapple will also work!
-Just make sure half of the fruit you use is frozen to give your smoothie the perfect frosty consistency.
+Just make sure half of the fruit you use are frozen fruits to give your smoothie the perfect frosty consistency.

 - Coconut Milk – Not a fan of coconut?
-Feel free to swap in more of your favorite unsweetened plant-based milk instead.
+Feel free to swap in more of your favorite unsweetened plant-based milk instead or coconut water.

 - Sweetener of Choice – Feel free to omit the sweetener if you prefer.
 You can also use a sugar-free sweetener like stevia or monkfruit if you want to cut back on added sugars.